marcellogalhardo/retained/README.md

 # Retained Instance

-A lightweight library built on top of Android Architecture Component ViewModel to simplify how UI Controllers (e.g., Activity, Fragment & Composable) retain instances on Android.
+A lightweight library built on top of Android Architecture Component ViewModel to simplify how UI Controllers (e.g., `Activity`, `Fragment` & `NavBackStackEntry`) retain instances on Android.

-**Motivation:** Retained was a single file that I was copying into all side-projects I make with Kotlin Multiplatform to abstract Android Jetpack's ViewModel.
-Now it is a library to avoid copy and paste. (:
+- Eliminate `ViewModel` inheritance.
+- Eliminate `SavedStateHandle` complexity.
+- Eliminate `ViewModelProvider.Factory` need.
+- Easy access to `ViewModel` scoped properties: `CoroutineScope` (`viewModelScope`), `SavedStateHandle`, and many others.
+- Enable composition: callbacks can be listened with `OnClearedListener`.

+**Motivation:** Retained was originally created to share a `ViewModel` in Kotlin Multiplatform projects between Android & iOS with ease.

 ## Download